 Navajo State Park (Archuleta County)

-The crappie have been biting in LaJara and Bancos Canyons.
-Water temperature is currently approximately 54 degrees.
-2013-14 Colorado and New Mexico fishing licenses are available at the Visitor Center at this time.
+The crappie have been biting well in Bancos and Uells Canyons.
+Folks have been catching their limit.
+Catfish are also biting in Colorado.
+Water temperature is currently approximately 64 degrees, but was 68 earlier in the week.
+Colorado and New Mexico fishing licenses are available at the Visitor Center at this time.
 Please remember to bring sunscreen, insect repellent and clothes appropriate for changes in the weather.

 Ridgway State Park (Ouray County)

-The reservoir is 77 percent full and continues to rise this week.
-Our most recent reservoir stocking, with 2,000 catchable rainbow trout, occurred on April 4.
-Both shore fisherman and boaters are reporting very good fishing for stocker-sized fish (8 to 14 inches) with a few larger fish (18 to 20 inches) being caught, and a couple 12 to 13 pound browns being reported.
-Fishermen are mainly catching rainbows, but there have also been some browns, splake and a few smallmouth bass.
-Shore fishermen are doing well along the Dallas Creek day use area shoreline.
-Shore fisherman should try gold Kastmasters, pink or green PowerBait, or worms off the bottom.
-Boat fishermen are having luck with gold pop-gear and black/silver sinking Rapalas near the dam and around the opening to Mears Bay.
+The reservoir is 94 percent full and continues to rise this week.
+Our most recent stocking of the reservoir, with 2,000 catchable rainbow trout, occurred on May 7.
+Both shore fishermen and boaters are reporting very good fishing for stocker-sized fish (eight to 12 inches) with a few larger fish (18 to 20 inches) being caught.
+The catch is mostly rainbows, but there have also been some browns and smallmouth bass.
+Shore fishermen are doing well along the Dallas Creek day use area and Mears Bay shorelines.
+Shore fisherman should to try gold Kastmasters, rainbow or green PowerBait, or worms off the bottom.
+Boat fishermen are having luck with gold Kastmasters and black/silver sinking Rapalas near the dam, the west shore, and around the opening to Mears Bay.
 Fishing in the Uncompahgre River at Pa-Co-Chu-Puk is excellent.
 Our most recent stocking of the river, with 200 cutthroat trout, occurred on May 1.
-The river flows are currently at around 70 CFS and will remain steady for now.
-Fly fisherman are doing well on bead-headed nymphs and wooly buggers; copper johns and small midges are also working.
+The river flows are currently at around 86 CFS and will increase soon.
+Fly fisherman are doing well on bead-headed nymphs, pheasant tails and brown wooly buggers; copper johns and small midges are also working.
 Spin fisherman are doing well with gold Mepps and yellow/black Panther Martins.
 Please remember that the Uncompahgre River in Pa-Cu-Chu-Puk is restricted to flies and lures only, and all fish caught must be returned to the river immediately.
-The ponds at Pa-Co-Chu-Puk were stocked with 2000 rainbows on May 17.
-Fishing in the ponds in May has been good.
-There have been several larger fish (18 to 20 inches) caught.
+The ponds at Pa-Co-Chu-Puk have a good population of rainbows and some brown trout, and fishing in June has been very good.
 Fishermen have been doing well with worms and salmon eggs on top in the mornings and evenings, and various colors of PowerBait off the bottom in the afternoon.
-Please remember that the Uncompahgre River running adjacent to the ponds is restricted to flies and lures only.

 Rio Grande River (Rio Grande County)